Get Schooled

 Are trade programs affordable?

-Students attending an accredited trade school can complete the FAFSA, which can make them eligible for financial aid such as scholarships, grants, and loans.
+Students attending an accredited trade school can complete the FAFSA, which can make them eligible to receive financial aid such as scholarships, grants, and loans.
 This financial aid (especially scholarships and grants, which typically don’t need to be repaid) can significantly reduce the cost of a trade program!

 The cost of attending a trade school in your area will depend on a variety of factors, so if you’re interested in a school or program, be sure to do your research to understand its affordability.